 I recently took stock of this while preparing to be on the podcast, The Pitch, a podcast where real entrepreneurs pitch real investors.
 I realized the investors cared a little bit about where I’d been, but much, much more about whether I could, yet again, enter a new phase and deliver rapid growth.

 This was a real milestone for me.
 Tell us everything you’ve learned in the last 5 years and whether or not you’re the right guy to keep going forward — and record it for the whole world.
-(Sometime this summer, you can hear how I did.)
+(To hear how I did, check out this post.)

 Now, looking back at my entrepreneur challenges and business cycle stages, this is what I see: